premAI-io/state-of-open-source-ai/model-formats.md

 Here's a [GPT-2 conversion example](https://github.com/ggerganov/ggml/blob/6319ae9ad7bdf9f834b2855d7e9fa70508e82f57/examples/gpt-2/convert-cerebras-to-ggml.py#L67) where it's getting written.
 1. **Components of LLMs:**
    1. **Hyperparameters:** These are parameters which configures the behaviour of models.
 Valid GGML files lists these values in the correct order, and each value represented using the correct data type.
 Here's an [example for GPT-2](https://github.com/ggerganov/ggml/blob/6319ae9ad7bdf9f834b2855d7e9fa70508e82f57/examples/gpt-2/convert-cerebras-to-ggml.py#L68-L72).
-   2. **Vocabulary:**: These are all supported tokens for a model.
+   2. **Vocabulary:** These are all supported tokens for a model.
 Here's an [example for GPT-2](https://github.com/ggerganov/ggml/blob/6319ae9ad7bdf9f834b2855d7e9fa70508e82f57/examples/gpt-2/convert-cerebras-to-ggml.py#L78-L83).
-   3. **Weights:**: These are also called parameters of the model.
+   3. **Weights:** These are also called parameters of the model.
 The total number of weights in a model are referred to as the "size" of that model.
 In GGML format a tensor consists of few components:
         - Name
         - 4 element list representing number of dimensions in the tensor and their lengths
         - List of weights in the tensor

       Let's consider the following weights:
       ```